(Are you a previous volunteer or have you already been placed on a crew? Volunteer Handbook, Crew Meeting and New Volunteer Meeting Information)

 Who Will Contact Me?

-The Manager of Volunteers will contact you to confirm your crew assignment.
+The Manager of Volunteers or her assistants will contact you to confirm your crew assignment.
 After you accept your volunteer assignment, you will be contacted by your crew coordinator to discuss specific tasks and to provide schedule and crew meeting information.

 What if I Don’t Get Accepted?